-- 4.6.1 Data shall be provided which allows the calculation of swept envelopes for any combination of track and operating conditions, as set out in 2.2 and 4.6.2 a), c) and d). - 4.6.2 The vehicle cases considered shall include: - a) All vehicle types and variants. - b) For units operating in multiple it is permissible to consider the single vehicle presenting the largest profile in all respects, or a composite vehicle gauge representing the aggregate of the most significant features of all vehicle types and variants in a formation. - c) Normal operating conditions, including at least: - i) Tare and laden load conditions - ii) Additional cases, where appropriate, for example, freight vehicles carrying empty containers. - d) Appropriate combinations of failure modes and extreme conditions, including where applicable: - i) Deflated air suspension systems - ii) Tilt failure modes - iii) Active suspension system failures - iv) Crush loading - v) Failures of other vehicle systems, which are capable of influencing the size of the vehicle swept envelopes. - 4.6.3 The data provided for swept envelope calculation shall describe the statistical properties of all dynamic movements, static deflections and overthrows that may reasonably be expected to occur under the vehicle's respective combination of track and environmental conditions.
+- 4.6.1 Data shall be provided which allows the calculation of swept envelopes for any combination of track and operating conditions, as set out in 2.2 and 4.6.2 a), c) and d). - 4.6.2 The vehicle cases considered shall include: - a) All vehicle types and variants; - b) For units operating in multiple it is permissible to consider the single vehicle presenting the largest profile in all respects, or a composite vehicle gauge representing the aggregate of the most significant features of all vehicle types and variants in a formation; - c) Normal operating conditions, including at least: - i) Tare and laden load conditions; - ii) Additional cases, where appropriate, for example, freight vehicles carrying empty containers. - d) Appropriate combinations of failure modes and extreme conditions, including where applicable: - i) Deflated air suspension systems; - ii) Tilt failure modes ; - iii) Active suspension system failures; - iv) Crush loading; - v) Failures of other vehicle systems, which are capable of influencing the size of the vehicle swept envelopes. - 4.6.3 The data provided for swept envelope calculation shall describe the statistical properties of all dynamic movements, static deflections and overthrows that may reasonably be expected to occur under the vehicle's respective combination of track and environmental conditions.

-The vehicle lateral, vertical and roll movements shall be derived.
-The operating conditions and features shall be clearly referenced, and the related track and operating conditions shall be identified.
-Rationale Multiple inputs are used as part of the calculations to generate a vehicle swept envelope.
-Guidance Swept envelopes are not mandatory when demonstrating compatibility with a standard vehicle gauge.
-The lateral, vertical, and roll movement data are used in the RIS-2773-RST workbook.
-The lateral, vertical, and foil movement data are used in the k13-2773-k31 workbook.
+- 4.6.4 The vehicle lateral, vertical and roll movements shall be derived. - 4.6.5 The operating conditions and features shall be clearly referenced, and the related track and operating conditions shall be identified.

+G 4.6.6 Multiple inputs are used as part of the calculations to generate a vehicle swept envelope.

+- G 4.6.7 Swept envelopes are not mandatory when demonstrating compatibility with a standard vehicle gauge. - G 4.6.8 The lateral, vertical, and roll movement data are used in the RIS-2773-RST workbook. - G 4.6.9 Mean and standard deviation are examples of statistical properties that describe the vehicle swept envelope.